2018 Spanish Grand Prix: Race

+Before the race, it was indicated that there was an 80% chance of rain during the race, although this never came to fruition.
 The front runners got away well at the start, but at Turn 3, Romain Grosjean spun across the track, creating a smokescreen from his rear tyres and eliminating Nico Hulkenberg and Pierre Gasly in the process.
 This caused a safety car that remained out until Lap 6.
 On Lap 25, Kimi Raikkonen lost power in his car and retired with an engine issue.
 On Lap 40, Esteban Ocon retired with an engine problem in his Force India, bringing out the Virtual Safety Car.
 Vettel pitted under the VSC, rejoining in P4 behind Max Verstappen behind whom he remained until the chequered flag.
 As this VSC ended, Max Verstappen collided with the rear of Lance Stroll's Williams, causing endplate damage to Verstappen's front wing.
 The front wing, however, was structurally intact, and so Verstappen did not need to pit.
 On Lap 47, Stoffel Vandoorne retired at the pit exit with mechanical issues.
 Hamilton won the race, having been a long way ahead of anyone the entire race, and leading home the first 1-2 of the season for Mercedes.
 Hamilton extended his championship lead to 17 points and Mercedes gained the lead of the constructors championship, leading Ferrari by 26 points.